 - Conducts pro-social, psycho-educational groups for youth and teens.

-- Supports the development of an aftercare plan for youth exiting shelter (Detained facilities, group homes, etc) and exiting DYRS commitment with input of youth, family members and DYRS staff.
+- Supports the development of an aftercare plan for youth exiting detained facilities, group homes, and other institutional housing and exiting the supports of DYRS commitment with input of youth, family members and DYRS staff

-- Provides ongoing educational advocacy and school support to ensure attendance and prevent or interrupt truancy and impact of academic performance
+- Provides ongoing educational and vocational advocacy to ensure regular attendance and prevent or interrupt truancy and support academic excellence

 - Connects youth and families to resources and referral to community resources for ongoing support such as mental health, health, counseling, substance abuse prevention, sex prevention, etc.